 - Outstanding personal talents, leadership potential or exceptional co-curricular involvement throughout high school

 NOTE: While the Multicultural Leadership Award is a merit-based scholarship that seeks to recognize you for your accomplishments, your financial need is taken into consideration in the decision-making process.

-If you’re selected to receive a Multicultural Leadership Award, you’ll need to annually assist in at least two diversity-focused campus activities or recruitment events, sponsored by the Offices of Admission and Multicultural Student Services.
+If you’re selected to receive a Multicultural Leadership Award, you’ll need to annually assist in at least two diversity-focused campus activities or recruitment events, sponsored by the Admission Office and Multicultural Student Services.

 We distribute the Multicultural Leadership Award on an annual basis in amounts ranging from $4,000 to $10,000, renewable for up to four years if you maintain a cumulative grade point average of 2.5 or higher.
 These awards are competitive and recipients are selected based on the applicant pool.